ethersphere/swarm/swarm/docs/sw^3/storage.rst

 * there needs to be a reasonable market mechanism to match demand and supply
 * there needs to be a litigation system where storers can be charged for not keeping their promise

-Owners' risk preference consist in the time period covered as well as a preference for the :dfn:`degrees of redundancy` or certainty.
+Owners' risk preference consists in the time period covered as well as a preference for the :dfn:`degrees of redundancy` or certainty.
 These preferences should be specified on a per-chunk basis and they should be completely flexible on the protocol level.

 The total amount of deposit that nodes risk losing in case the chunk is lost could also be variable.
 Degrees of redundancy could be approximated by the total amount of deposit storers stake: in this approximation two nodes standing to lose 50 each if a chunk is lost provide as much security as five nodes each standing to lose 20.
 In this kind of network, the security deposit is therefore a variable amount that each node advertises.
 Variants of this deposit scheme are discussed below.